Overview

 When crl_file

-is set with mongoc_ssl_opt_t, the driver will import the revocation list to the
+is set with mongoc_ssl_opt_t, the driver imports the revocation list to

 has no effect.